Helen Wellings

 Helen Wellings AM is an Australian journalist and consumer advocate.

 Wellings is currently a Consumer Editor for Seven News.
 She has been a senior reporter for the Seven Network for 20 years.

 Education and teaching career

-Wellings studied a Bachelor of Arts (majoring in Russian history)and a teaching diploma at Monash University.
+Wellings has a Bachelor of Arts (majoring in Russian history) and a teaching diploma from Monash University.
 She worked as a secondary school teacher in Victoria for two years, teaching senior history and English.